PavelPZ/riverpod_navigator/README.md

 - ```flutter create .```
 - ```flutter pub get```
 - ```flutter pub run build_runner --delete-conflicting-outputs```
-- in [lib/main.dart)](examples/doc/lib/main.dart), uncomment the line you want to execute.
+- in [lib/main.dart)](examples/doc/lib/main.dart), uncomment the line with example you want to execute.
 - execute ```flutter run```

 ## Explanation on examples

-*For a better understanding, everything is explained on the classic 3-screens example:
+*For a better understanding, everything is explained on the classic example:<br>
 [Home] => [Books] => [Book\*]*

 ### Examples index